tanquetav/elst-aws/README.md

 # Elasticsearch/Kibana deployment to AWS

-This demo terraform project publishes an environment at AWS with a Elasticsearch Cluster (you can define how many worker nodes will be deployed beside the master one).
+This terraform demo project creates an environment at AWS with a Elasticsearch Cluster (you can define how many worker nodes will be deployed beside the master one).

 On local machine is created an ssh keypair (to connect to ec2 instances), a self-signed certificate (used in kibana).
 The first AWS resource deployed is a VPC (with VPC companion, like routing table, subnet, security group ) to create an isolated network to elasticsearch deployment with ssh(22)/kibana(5601) external access.